bovem/bovem.github.io/content/openshift/containers/index.md

 * containerd: Developed by Docker and donated to Cloud Native Computing Foundation (CNCF).
 Used in Docker Engine.
 * cri-o: Container Runtime commonly used in Kubernetes.

+## Container Images
+**Container image** is a file that contains all the dependencies and executable code for the container.
+It is a way of storing and sharing containers.

+## Container Image Registries
+A **container image registry** is a service that handles storage and distribution of container images.

+Some of the common container registries are:
+* DockerHub
+* Quay.io

 ## Container Engine
 When a container runtime is expanded with CLI/GUI utilites for
 * Creation of containers